malucalle/coda4microbiome/_pages/about.md

 Antonio Susin is an Associate Professor and department deputy director of the Mathematics Department at UPC-BarcelonaTech.

-With a background in Mathematics (BSc Mathematics, Universitat de Barcelona, 1985 and PhD in Mathematics, Universitat de Barcelona, 1993), he teaches numerical methods in the Engineering degree (ETSEIB) and computer animation in the MIRI Master (FIB) at the UPC-BarcelonaTech
+With a background in Mathematics (BSc and PhD in Mathematics, Universitat de Barcelona), he teaches numerical methods in the Engineering degree (ETSEIB) and computer animation in the MIRI Master (FIB) at the UPC-BarcelonaTech

 He is a member of the ViRVIG research group and member of the Biomechanics Lab at the same university.
 His main research area is numerical simulation with applications to computer animation, biomechanics and sports.